 Kerala's spirit taxonomy extends far beyond these major figures.
 Here is a broader survey of supernatural beings that populate this extraordinary tradition:

 - Pretam — The spirit of a person who died suddenly, violently, or without proper ritual rites.
 Pan-South Asian in distribution but with specific Kerala variants tied to death pollution beliefs and funerary practice.
-Associated with unexplained household disturbances and persistent misfortune.
+Associated with unexplained household disturbances and illness.

 Haunted Places of Kerala — The Geography of Fear